SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Tutorials/Tutorial_Register_Catalog_Item.md

 ![Organization Key](~/user-guide/images/tutorial_catalog_registration_create_org_key.png)

-After creation of the key, you can copy the key and use it as value in the **Ocp-Apim-Subscription-Key** header
+After creation of the key, you can copy the key and use it as value in the **Ocp-Apim-Subscription-Key** header.

 ![Register item http header](~/user-guide/images/tutorial_catalog_registration_urlandheaders.png)